Gender Distribution of Advanced Degrees in the Humanities

 For 1987 and later years (1995 and later for data on the race/ethnicity of degree

-recipients), however, NSF also categorizes earned degrees according to the more
+recipients), however, WebCASPAR categorizes earned degrees according to the more

-for Purposes of the Humanities Indicators.)
+detailed Classification of Instructional Programs (CIP).
 The CIP was first developed

-by NCES in 1980 as a way to account for the tremendous variety of degree programs
+by NCES in 1980 as a way of accounting for the tremendous variety of degree programs

 offered by American institutions of higher learning and has been revised three times